v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 :py:attr:`~pyCore.daeEquation.Scaling` property.

 Evaluation of derivatives of very large equations can be very costly since they contain a large number of variables.
-For instance, taking an average value of all points in a large 2D or 3D domain can produce an equation residual with tens of thousands of terms.
-To determine all Jacobian items for such equations a calculation of tens of thousands of terms per every Jacobian item is required while in reality only a single term has to be calculated.
-Building of Jacobian expressions ahead of time can significantly improve the numerical performance (at the cost of somewhat larger memory requirements).
-Pre-building of Jacobian expressions can be set using the :py:attr:`~pyCore.daeEquation.BuildJacobianExpressions` boolean property (default is ``False``).
+For instance, taking an average value or a sum of all points in a large 2D or 3D domain can produce an equation residual with tens of thousands of terms.
+Evaluation of all Jacobian items for such equations requires calculation of tens of thousands of terms per every Jacobian item.
+However, only a single term has a non-zero value and a lot of time is wasted calculating terms that always produce zero.
+Thus, building of Jacobian expressions ahead of time can significantly improve the numerical performance (at the cost of larger memory requirements).
+Pre-building of Jacobian expressions can be performed using the :py:attr:`~pyCore.daeEquation.BuildJacobianExpressions` boolean property (the default is `False`).

 Supported mathematical operations and functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**DAE Tools** support five basic mathematical operations (``+, -, *, /, **``) and the following
+**DAE Tools** support five basic mathematical operations (+, -, `*`, /, `**`) and the following
 standard mathematical functions: :py:meth:`~pyCore.Sqrt`, :py:meth:`~pyCore.Pow`, :py:meth:`~pyCore.Log`,
 :py:meth:`~pyCore.Log10`, :py:meth:`~pyCore.Exp`, :py:meth:`~pyCore.Min`, :py:meth:`~pyCore.Max`,
 :py:meth:`~pyCore.Floor`, :py:meth:`~pyCore.Ceil`, :py:meth:`~pyCore.Abs`, :py:meth:`~pyCore.Sin`,